realtechsupport/c-plus-r/README.md

 <b>Context</b>

-C+R runs on Linux under Python3  and Flask with Chrome or Firefox.
-C+R uses the PyTorch framework to train and test the image classifiers.
-Library versions and dependencies are given in the requirements.txt file.
-C+R has been tested on Ubuntu 18.04 TLS with kernel 5.3.0 on images sourced from .mp4 and .webm video formats (HD [1920 x 1080] at 30f/s; .mp4  H.264 encoded) from multiple (android OS) mobile phones and GoPro Hero 6 action cameras.
+C+R runs on Linux under Python3  and Flask with Chromium or Firefox.
+C+R uses the PyTorch framework to train and test the image classifiers and to access the Google Speech API (free) for speech processing.
+Library versions and dependencies are given in the requirements file.
+C+R has been tested on a desktop (i7-4770 CPU / 16GB of memory) and a laptop (i7-3667 CPU  / 8GB of memory) with Ubuntu 18.04 TLS under kernels 5.2.8 and 5.3.0 with images sourced from .mp4 and .webm video (HD [1920 x 1080] at 30f/s; .mp4  H.264 encoded) from multiple (android OS) mobile phones and GoPro Hero 6 action cameras.

 <b>Installation</b>